-We developed anticyclonic and cyclonic RWB composites to show their respective fields of upper and lower tropospheric velocity, sea-level pressure, and the forcing of the upper tropospheric zonal flow (presented in Section 4a).
-We also separated the cyclonic and anticyclonic RWB composites by region (e.g., Asia, the east Pacific, the east Atlantic), by latitude, and by tongue area, and found the results to be scaled but qualitatively similar (not shown).
-Although the local anomalies generated by breaking are to some degree regionally invariant, the location where a break occurs critically determines how it interacts with the background flow and affects circulation patterns including the NAO/NAM.
-This sensitivity to location is examined further in Section 4b where we consider schematically the effects of different latitudinal locations of RWB on the NAM/NAO, and in Section 5 where we show the longitudinal locations where RWB most strongly affects the NAM/NAO.
+We developed anticyclonic and cyclonic RWB composites to show their respective fields of upper- and lower-tropospheric velocity, sea level pressure, and the forcing of the upper-tropospheric zonal flow (presented in section 4a).
+We also separated the cyclonic and anticyclonic RWB composites by region (e.g., Asia, east Pacific, and east Atlantic), latitude, and tongue area, and we found the results to be scaled but qualitatively similar (not shown).
+Although the local anomalies generated by breaking are to some degree regionally invariant, the location where a break occurs critically determines how it interacts with the background flow and affects circulation patterns, including the NAO/NAM.
+This sensitivity to location is examined further in section 4b, where we consider schematically the effects of different latitudinal locations of RWB on the NAO/ NAM, and in section 5, where we show the longitudinal locations where RWB most strongly affects the NAO/ NAM.

-a. anticyclonic and cyclonic composites of RWB
+a.
+Anticyclonic and cyclonic composites of RWB

-For each instance of RWB during winters 1958-2006, we calculated fields of surface and 350-K velocity anomalies $\mathbf{v}' = (u', v')$ and sea level pressure anomalies p', where the prime indicates deviation from a time mean and the time mean is over values for a certain calendar day and certain time of observation for the 49-year record.
-We also calculated the \mathbf{E} vector (Hoskins et al. 1983) for each event, where $\mathbf{E} \equiv (v'^2 - u'^2, -u'v')$.
-Under quasigeostrophic scaling, the quantity $\nabla \cdot \mathbf{E}$ appears in the time mean zonal momentum equation as a useful measure of the forcing (acceleration if positive) of the zonal flow associated with transient eddies (see Appendix A in Hoskins et al. 1983).
+For each instance of RWB during winters 1958-2006, we calculated the fields of surface and 350-K velocity anomalies $\mathbf{v}' = (u', v')$ and sea level pressure anomalies p', where the prime indicates deviation from a time mean.
+The time mean at each location was taken over a certain calendar day and certain time of observation for the 49-yr record.
+We also calculated the \mathbf{E} vector (Hoskins et al. 1983) for each event, where $\mathbf{E} = (v'^2 - u'^2, -u'v')$.
+Under quasigeostrophic scaling, the quantity $\nabla \cdot \mathbf{E}$ appears in the time mean zonal momentum equation as a useful measure of the forcing (acceleration if positive) of the zonal flow associated with transient eddies (see appendix A in Hoskins et al. 1983).

-We composited values of $u', v', \nabla \cdot \mathbf{E}$, and p' for anticyclonic and cyclonic RWB, such that the fields were centered on the centroid of each poleward-advecting low-PV tongue.
-Breaks included in the composites (Fig. 3) were required to have similar size characteristics to ensure spatial alignment of their important features: 1) a tongue area of at least 15×10^{-4} as a fraction of Earth's surface area (corresponding to approximately 765,097 km2 or 15% of the shaded area in Fig. 1a), and 2) a tongue zonal extent of 10-15 degrees of arc length along a great circle route (which averages to approximately 1390 km or 65% of the zonal extent shown in Fig. 1a).
-In addition to the size restrictions, the anticyclonic composite is restricted to breaks between 30-60°N to reflect the primary anticyclonic surf zones (Fig. 2a), and the cyclonic composite is limited to events between 45-75°N to reflect the primary cyclonic surf zones (Fig. 2b).
-Following these criteria, the cyclonic composite represents approximately 12,000 cases and the anticyclonic composite represents approximately 19,000 cases.
+We composited values of u', v', $\nabla \cdot \mathbf{E}$, and p' for anticyclonic and cyclonic RWB, such that the fields were centered on the centroid of each poleward-advecting low-PV tongue.
+Breaks included in the composites (Fig. 3) were required to have similar size characteristics to ensure spatial alignment of their important features: 1) a tongue area of at least 15×10^{-4} as a fraction of earth's surface area (corresponding to approximately 765 097 km2 or 15% of the shaded area in Fig. 1a) and 2) a tongue zonal extent of 10° - 15° of arc length along a great circle route (which averages to